WebstoneHQ/webstone-plugins/README.md

 Packages configured in `pnpm-workspace.yaml` are released automatically when a pull request is merged into the default branch, as long as there is at least one changeset present for a given package.
 Please refer to https://github.com/atlassian/changesets for details on changesets.

+To add a changeset:

+- Run `pnpm changeset`
+- Run `pnpm i` at the project root
-To add a changeset, run `pnpm changeset` and commit the generated file as part of your pull request.
+- Commit all files as part of your pull request

+When the PR gets merged, the [`.github/workflows/release.yml`](.github/workflows/release.yml) workflow will open a release pull request.
+Review & merge this to publish the changed packages to the NPM registry.

 ## The backstory of Webstone